SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 This means that any structure instances you create --- and any value types you give them as properties --- are copied when they are passed around in your code.
-For example, consider the following code which keeps track of the temperature of a room and the temperature of the oven in that room.
+For example, consider the following code, which keeps track of the temperature of a room and the temperature of the oven in that room.